 - Be published or substantially revised in the calendar year 2018.

 - Other rules may be posted here by December 1, 2018.

 Entries will be returned if a stamped, self-addressed envelope is enclosed with the entry.

-- All entries must be accompanied by a completed entry form, that you can find here or entry forms may be obtained by writing:PSWA Writing Competition
+- All entries must be accompanied by a completed entry form, available by December 1, 2018.

 - To qualify for entry, an original copy of the work must be submitted: